dm9gp/flip-flop/README.md

 Astable Flip-Flop Circuit PCB.
+View the attached images or
-Open in Fritzing to view the schematics, inspect or modifiy the circuit.
+open in Fritzing SW from https://fritzing.org/ to view the schematics, inspect or modifiy the circuit.

 Parts required to make the flip-flop circuit are:
 2x LEDs;